vincaslt/vscode-highlight-matching-tag/README.md

 - `surround` - surrounding border's color
 - `custom` - custom css rules for styling ([`vscode.DecorationRenderOptions`](https://code.visualstudio.com/docs/extensionAPI/vscode-api#DecorationRenderOptions)).
 This is basically an object with camelCase CSS rules.
 It also can accept different styles for light or dark color themes.

+Colors used in gutter are the same as the ones used for highligting/underlining, or yellow by default for custom rules.
+You can change them by setting: `overviewRulerColor` decoration option to the color that you want.

 ### Styling Examples

 This is the old version's style, with the new styling options: